denislaliberte/cv/wiki/projects/mdnav/roadmap.md

 ## roadmap

+- use cog or like to add breadcrumb to files
 - mdindex index file with a link to each md file of the current folder
 - traverse the directory to generate all index files
 - sitemap file for the complete directory file